mahf-opt/mahf/README.md

 A framework for modular construction and evaluation of meta-heuristics.

+# Purpose and Features

+MAHF aims to make construction and modification of metaheuristics as simple and reliable as possible.
+In addition to construction it also provides utilities for tracking, evaluation and comparison of those heuristics.

+- Simple modular construction of metaheuristics
+- State management and state tracking
+- Collection of common operators
+- Templates for common heuristics
+- A basic set of common benchmark problems

+# Planned Features

+- Extensive collection of components and heuristic templates
+- Standardized benchmarking and comparison of heuristics
+- First class support for constructive heuristics
+- Utilities for parameter optimization
+- Utilities for efficient evaluation and comparison
+- Variety of examples and clear guidlines
+- Documentation for users with no Rust experience

 # Requirements

 - [The Rust Programming Language](https://rust-lang.org)
+- Either `gcc` or `clang`

 # Documentation

+MAHF has extensive documentation which should make it easy to get started.

 Just run
 ```sh